Differences from OpenCL 1.1 to 1.2

 A new flag CL_MAP_WRITE_INVALIDATE_REGION has been added to cl_map_flags.
 This is comparable to CL_MAP_WRITE, but without guarantees memory is not being overwritten.

 Storage class specifiers extern and static are now supported.
 A storage class settles the scope of the variable (c definition here).
-I need to get deeper into this, as I would think extern is __global, and static is __local – I’ll keep you posted to get this more clear.

 Video